replayio/docs/src/app/time-travel-intro/what-is-time-travel/page.md

 Today Replay is used today in many of the top Open Source projects such as NextJS and Typescript.
 It’s hard to work on a web app and not use a tool that’s better because of Replay.
 Replay also is far faster.
 You can record in real time and forget it’s on and Replay DevTools is as responsive as Chrome DevTools.

 With our recent move from Firefox to Chrome, you can use Replay as your development browser to capture the perfect bug report, and to record and replay your browser tests.
 It turns out that flaky test failures are timing issues and time travel debugging is perfect for understanding them.
 You’ll laugh the first time you fix a flaky test and then try to imagine how you would have done it before!

+## The mission of Time Travel

+Software development should feel magical, but when you’re stuck and feeling alone it does not.
+Replay restores that feeling of magic by making it easier to see and understand how software works and by making debugging faster and collaborative.